 The periodicity of measure should be annual, in accordance with the Work Programme review cycle.

-At the end of the period of the Work Programme (every five years until the revised IHO Convention enters into force and then every three years) these indicators will compose data source for the review of the Strategic Plan and / or the Work Plan.
+At the end of the period of the Work Programme (every three years) these indicators provide a data source for the review of the Strategic Plan and / or the Work Programme.